devaar100/Bot/README.md

 # Bot
-A simple #Telegram# bot that sends back the input as output
+A simple Telegram bot that sends back the chat text